Drawings on this page are from my online or live seminar

 We use a little hot water in the morning M-F, and the majority in the PM before bed for showers.
 The dishes just get put into the dishwasher until it is full.
 On the weekend, we use most of the hot water on Saturdays for laundry and cleaning.
 Sunday in the AM and not again until Sunday evening.
 My wife is in the habit of taking her shower before prime-time TV, and I take mine before bed.
 Keep in mind that when the timer turns off, the water is not instantly cold.
 I start running out by the time I am getting out of the shower.

 I installed an hour meter on the water heater and cut the run time hours by 58%.
 I had it on the burner motor, so it only checked the burner run time.
 This was only a 2-week test.
-I believe this would be enough time to get a rough idea of savings, as my lifestyle does not change that much during the winter.
+I believe this would be enough time to get a rough idea of my savings, as my lifestyle does not change significantly during the winter.
 In the summer, when we are away many weekends, I can keep the temperature low until we return, then start the run program.
 A timer may be a little harder to shut down during extended off periods unless you put a switch in the low-voltage wire to the timer.
 So, what about considering adding a timer to an indirect water heater?

 I would like to see feedback from those willing to try this and see how it affects the fuel consumption on their IWH.
 I cannot test it as I do not have an IWH nor a hydronic system in this house.
 I can supply wiring diagrams for other control applications if needed.